aws-samples/aws-appsync-multi-region-active-active/README.md

 npm install
 ```

-3. Initialize Amplify and use the default options
+3. Initialize Amplify and use the default options.
+You will need to setup AWS Access Keys that will be used by Amplify.
 ```bash
 amplify init
 ```